Mchockalingam/SME_ReAIgnite_Session_3/01-session-guide.md

 > This is the whole problem.
 Human code quality correlates with surface quality.
 Machine code breaks that correlation.
 The model optimises for patterns it saw in high-quality training data, so the surface is *always* good — and pattern matching is not understanding.

-*(This example and the correlation-breaking argument are drawn from Eddie Wang's checklist on the Tenki blog.)*

 ### Speaker note
 Do not moralise here.
 Nobody in the room is careless.
 The point is that a reliable instrument has become unreliable, and instruments that quietly stop working are more dangerous than instruments that visibly break.